sarm1759/Secure-Chatting-System-Pyhton-Flask-GUI-/README.md

 ## 🧠 How It Works

+1. Before run create a newfolder in the clone repo with name "templates" and copy "admin.html, dashboard.html, signupp.html and login.html" to this folder.
-1. Run app.py
+2. Run app.py
-2. Copy flask server link
+3. Copy flask server link
-3. Opens the web browser
+4. Opens the web browser
-4. Paste link and Connects to Flask server
+5. Paste link and Connects to Flask server
-5. Boom you got it run and now explore
+6. Boom you got it run and now explore
-6. signup and login
+7. signup and login
-7. To Sends messages search user name of user to send message and he will add into your dashboard like whatsapp
+8. To Sends messages search user name of user to send message and he will add into your dashboard like whatsapp
-8. Server processes and forwards messages
+9. Server processes and forwards messages
-9. Messages are encrypted before sending
+10. Messages are encrypted before sending

 ## ▶️ How to Run